Aysha Amin (DK)

 Aysha Amin (DK) is an artist, project manager, curator CAFx Aarhus Architecture Festival and co-founder of the art, culture and architecture platform Andromeda 8220, based in Gellerup.
 As the Aarhus correspondent writer for the international architecture magazine and platform The Funambulist, Amin engages with the politics of space and bodies.
 Amin’s works have been exhibited at the Venice Architecture Biennale 2018 and at DAAD Galerie during the Berlin Biennale 2020, among other places.

 Call & Response

-Preservation is the sixth exhibition in Call & Response, an experimental project that activates two window galleries as sites for collaborative exhibition-making.
-The two galleries are The Demo Room in Aarhus, Denmark and AirSpace Gallery in Stoke-on-Trent, UK) as sites for collaborative exhibition-making.
-Call & Response is structured as a back-and-forth exhibition series, where one exhibition is made in direct response to another.
+G.T-Shirts is the tenth exhibition in Call & Response, a project that activates two window galleries as sites for collaborative exhibition-making.
+The two galleries are The Demo Room in Aarhus, Denmark and AirSpace Gallery in Stoke-on-Trent, UK.

 Call & Response is curated by Pamela Grombacher, in collaboration with AirSpace Gallery and Galleri Image.